christianfl/Energize/README.md

 ## Documentation

-If there are any further questions, may have a look at the [docs](docs/README.md).
+If there are any further questions, you may have a look at the [docs](docs/README.md).

 ---